damonmorgan/environment/README.md

 1) XCode or [Command Line Tools for XCode](https://developer.apple.com/downloads/)
-Note: Full version of XCode is required to build MacVim
+Note: Full version of XCode is required to build MacVim Agree to the Xcode license by running Xcode.app or xcodebuild -license

 2) Set zsh as your login shell.